Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Abstract

 \section{Abstract}

-\emph{Objective:} This study systematically evaluates the impact of raster patterns—--specific spatial arrangements of sequential electrode activation--—on performance and perceived difficulty in simulated prosthetic vision (SPV).
-By addressing a critical gap in the literature, we aimed to identify patterns that optimize functional vision in retinal implants.
+\emph{Objective:} Spatial scheduling of electrode activation (``rastering'') is essential for safely operating high-density retinal implants, yet its perceptual consequences remain poorly understood.
+This study systematically evaluates the impact of raster patterns, or spatial arrangements of sequential electrode activation, on performance and perceived difficulty in simulated prosthetic vision (SPV).
+By addressing this gap, we aimed to identify patterns that optimize functional vision in retinal implants.